Entrepreneurship and Regional Windfall Gains: Evidence from the Spanish Christmas Lottery

 Date Written: December 6, 2018

-We study the effect of disposable income on entrepreneurial activity.
-We identify the effect using the randomized assignment of monetary prizes provided by the Spanish Christmas Lottery.
-The lottery has a large economic impact on a local community and winners tend to be geographically concentrated as tickets are typically sold by one outlet.
+We study the effect of regional disposable income on entrepreneurial activity using the randomized assignment of monetary prizes provided by the Spanish Christmas Lottery.
+The lottery has a large economic impact on a local community because winning tickets are typically sold by one lottery outlet.
 We find higher firm creation and self-employment in winning provinces.
-This increase is also present in firms that are less dependent on local demand, and it is more pronounced in regions with lower access to finance.
-Conditional on entry, firms created in winning provinces are larger, create more value-added, rely more on equity, and are more likely to survive.
-Our results suggest that economic conditions and financial constraints are important drivers of entrepreneurial activity.
+Our estimates imply that 46 new firms are created for every 1,000 euros increase in disposable income per capita, and a cost per firm of 22 euros.
+The effect is present in both the non-tradable and tradable industries.
+In addition, the effect is more pronounced in regions with lower economic, financial, and social development.
+Conditional on entry, firms created in winning provinces are larger, create more value-added, rely more on equity, and are more likely to survive in the long run.
+Our results suggest that aggregate demand, financial constraints, and regional development are important drivers of entrepreneurial activity.

 Suggested Citation: Suggested Citation